AndreasVanBarel/SimpleCanvas.jl/README.md

 # Notes

-- Do not edit the fields of a `Canvas` directly, i.e., use provided functions such as `colormap!` instead of editing `c.colormap`.
+- Do not edit the fields of a `Canvas` directly.
+E.g., use `colormap!` instead of editing `c.colormap`.
+- Support for MacOSX is experimental.
 - Support for multiple simultaneous canvases is experimental.